 The Company has stock ownership requirements for its Directors and executive officers.
-The purpose of the ownership requirements is to further our goal of increasing stockholder value and to further align the interests of our Directors and key executives with the interests of our shareholders.
+The purpose of the ownership requirements is to further our goal of aligning the interests of our Directors and key executives with the interests of our shareholders.
 Satisfaction of the policy requires that individuals attain and retain holdings of our common stock with a market value equal to the following multiple of the individual's compensation, defined as either a Director's cash retainer fee or an officer's base salary.
-Shares that count toward the minimum share ownership include: shares owned outright or beneficially owned; vested restricted stock; vested restricted stock units in our Deferred Compensation Plan; and shares issued from the exercise of vested options.
+Shares included in the minimum share ownership calculation include: shares owned outright or beneficially owned; vested restricted stock; vested restricted stock units in our Deferred Compensation Plan; and shares issued from the exercise of vested options.